peterjobes/jekyll-now/about.md

 permalink: /about/
 ---

 My name's Pete and *The Unforgiving Minute* is a space for me to write about running.
+I'm not a great runner and this site isn't here to pretend I am; it's more to talk about running from the perspective of an everyday person who struggles to fit in enough training and is never quite enough as they hope.

 There's a line towards the end of the poem *If-* by Rudyard Kipling that says: